valentinazhbanova/valentinazhbanova/README.md

 # Hi, I'm Valentina 👋

-I’m a **beginner Frontend Developer** passionate about building responsive and user-friendly web interfaces.
-Currently learning modern web technologies and growing my skills in frontend development.
+Motivated and detail-oriented Front-End Developer with a solid foundation in JavaScript and web development.
+I have hands-on experience building educational web applications using modern technologies such as HTML, CSS, and JavaScript libraries.
+Passionate about writing clean, accessible, and user-friendly code, and eager to grow in a collaborative team environment.

 ---